Temporary Storage in Linux

 /scratch: NFS backed storage

 If you need more than 200GB, you can use /scratch/tmp, which is 10TB, but the speed will be significantly slower.
-This storage is accessible on all machines.
+This storage is shared across on all machines.
+We ask that you create a folder named with your username to keep it organized.

 Is there color printing available?